SpaceWorksCo/hyperdex/README.md

 	<img src="media/screenshots/exchange-view.png" width="898">
 </div>

-## HyperDEX is a truly decentralised cryptocurrency exchange.
+## HyperDEX is a truly decentralized cryptocurrency exchange.

 Built on the Komodo Platform's <a href="https://atomicdex.io">AtomicDEX</a> network, HyperDEX is entirely peer-to-peer and all trades are made via on-chain atomic swaps.
 As a result, you are in full custody of your funds the entire time, your private keys never leave your machine.